SNUDerek/MLsnippets/README.md

 see: `linalg_functions_blank.py` for template, `linalg_functions.py` for solutions

-also: `clustering.ipynb` for unsupervised clustering and `gensim` LDA/LSA
+extra: `clustering.ipynb` for unsupervised clustering and `gensim` LDA/LSA

 ## 1. basic feed-forward neural network in python